mgifford/drupal-security/src/attacks.rst

    :align: right
    :scale: 50%
    :alt: A link from the noun project.

 There are a lot of reasons why someone might want to gain access to your website.
 It's possible that they don't like you or your organization.
-It could be that you are competition or even a disgruntled employee.
+It could be that you are competition or it could even be a disgruntled employee.
 Some do it just for the challenge.

-Unfortunately, there are also government and corporations who are engaging in this type of activity.
+Unfortunately, there are also governments and corporations who are engaging in this type of activity.
 It is useful to highlight some of the actors who may want to compromise your site.

 Pharma Attacks
 --------------